Hello friends of the RAVEN project!

 RAVEN friend Tom Beckley is the lead author on the New Brunswick chapter of the 2021 State of Rural Canada report.
 More HERE.

 Stay tuned for our book launch at the end of October.
-We were planning a series of in-person launches around the province but that’s been shelved for something interesting… will keep you posted!
+We were planning a series of in-person launches around the province but that’s been shelved due to COVID restrictions for something interesting… will keep you posted!